scalar-labs/helm-charts/docs/getting-started-scalardb.md

    EOF
    ```
    * Note:
        * You need to specify the port number (NodePort) of `scalardb-envoy` (Kubernetes Service Resource) as a value of `scalar.db.contact_port` in the `scalardb.properties`.
-You can confirm the port number of `scalardb-envoy` by `kubectl get svc scalardb-envoy` command like the following.
+You can confirm the port number of `scalardb-envoy` with the `kubectl get svc scalardb-envoy` command.
          ```console
          $ kubectl get svc scalardb-envoy
          NAME             TYPE       CLUSTER-IP       EXTERNAL-IP   PORT(S)                           AGE